 Tony Bowen graduated in Fine Art in 1983.
-Following postgraduate study (art and design education) in 1985, he has divided his time between personal practice and art and design education (teaching and curriculum leadership) chiefly in the post-compulsory sector.
+Following postgraduate study (art and design education) in 1985, he has divided his time between personal practice and art and design education (teaching, course design and curriculum leadership) chiefly in the post-compulsory sector.

 Working with painting through the eighties and nineties, a developing interest in making photographs gradually emerged: initially informing and supporting work in other media, and subsequently as outcomes in their own right.